MSc, Postgraduate Diploma

 By the end of the course, I felt that I had really gained a solid grounding in social research.
 Although I had studied social sciences before, and research methods to some extent, I felt substantially more confident in my skills and knowledge by the end of the course.
 In particular, the dissertation worked really well as an opportunity to apply the learning from the course as a whole.

-If you had to summarise your experience of the School of Applied Social Science in a few words, what would you say?
+If you had to summarise your experience of the Faculty of Social Sciences in a few words, what would you say?

 Inspiring, stretching and friendly (all at the same time!)